falkirks/Volt/README.md

 * `mega` - `ServerThread`
 * `peta` - Not currently used

 You can specify an API level to consume in the base class of your plugin using a doc comment on the class.
+You will have access to all lower levels as well.
 The following comment is used on the Volt main class
 ```php
     /**
      * Class Volt